What is necrotizing pancreatitis?

 How is necrotizing pancreatitis diagnosed?

 Your healthcare provider will ask about your health history, symptoms, and other health conditions.
-He or she will also give you an exam, focusing on your abdomen.
+They will also give you an exam, focusing on your abdomen.

 To diagnose pancreatitis, your healthcare provider may do tests.
 These may include: